 GLOBAL MARKETS-Wall Street bounces off lows as UK steps in to calm bonds

-Sept 28 (Reuters) - U.S. and global equities staged a partial comeback on Wednesday as the Bank of England said it would step in to the bond market to stem a damaging rise in borrowing costs, an attempt to dampen investors' fears of contagion across the financial system.
+Sept 28 (Reuters) - Global equities staged a partial comeback on Wednesday -- with Wall Street stocks surging around 2% -- as the Bank of England said it would step in to the bond market in an attempt to dampen investors' fears of contagion across the financial system.

-The BoE said it would temporarily buy long-dated bonds - linked most closely to workers' pensions and home loans - in light of a surge in UK bond yields to their highest level in years.
+The BoE said it would temporarily buy long-dated bonds - linked most closely to workers' pensions and home loans - in light of a surge in UK bond yields and related borrowing costs.

 Investors have been rattled in the last week in particular by soaring bond yields, as central bankers have raced to raise interest rates to contain red-hot inflation before it tips the global economy into recession.

-The dollar, the ultimate safe-haven in times of market turmoil, was down 1.25%, off two-decade highs, spurred on by yields on the benchmark 10-year Treasury US10YT=TWEB approaching 4.0% for the first time since 2008.
-FEDWATCH
+The dollar, the ultimate safe-haven in times of market turmoil, was down about 1.2%, easing from two-decade highs spurred on by yields on the benchmark 10-year Treasury US10YT=TWEB approaching 4.0% for the first time since 2008.
+Yields on other U.S. government bonds also declined on Wednesday.

-The MSCI All-World index .MIWD00000PUS was last up about 1.1%, having pulled off a session trough that marked its lowest level since November 2020.
-It is heading for a nearly 8% drop in September - its biggest monthly decline since March 2020's fall of 13%.
+The MSCI All-World index .MIWD00000PUS was last up about 1.3%, having pulled off a session trough that marked its lowest level since November 2020.
+It is still heading for a more than 7% drop in September - its biggest monthly decline since March 2020's fall of 13%.

-Wall Street's rebound gained momentum over the day, with the S&P 500 Index .SPX up about 1.6% after it fell to a two year low on Tuesday.
-The Dow Jones Industrial Average .DJI gained 1.6% and the Nasdaq Composite .IXIC was up 1.5%.
+Wall Street's rebound gained momentum over the day, with the S&P 500 Index .SPX up about 2% after it fell to a two year low on Tuesday.
+The Dow Jones Industrial Average .DJIalso gained 1.9% and the Nasdaq Composite .IXIC was up about 2%.

 Bryce Doty, senior portfolio manager for Sit Fixed Income Advisors LLC in Minneapolis, said the UK intervention had helped calm U.S. markets, but that the "temporary stability is something of an illusion."